activedecay/show/shows/show.md

 # 2its and hips
 . color 0 1 0
-. style baby
+. style pink
 . bg .1 0 .1 .8
 . y .4
 BABY omg!!!

 # 2its and hips
-. font .1 serif center
+. style pink
 baby!
-. y -.1
-. font .3
 !!!
-. font .1 right
 OwO

 # baby